 You should, too.

-For over 20 years, Shire has been committed to research to help meet the needs of patients with attention deficit hyperactivity disorder (ADHD).
-Shire regularly works with healthcare providers, patients, caregivers, and policymakers in order to raise awareness and broaden understanding of this condition.
+For over 20 years, Takeda has been committed to research to help meet the needs of patients with attention deficit hyperactivity disorder (ADHD).
+Takeda regularly works with healthcare providers, patients, caregivers, and policymakers in order to raise awareness and broaden understanding of this condition.
 Want to know more about ADHD?
 Read on.